sp-rky/Ultrasonic-Voice-Alert/README.md

 ### Extra Ideas

-- [XC4444](https://jaycar.com.au/p/XC4444) use a PIR sensor to detect movement instead, suitable for wider range doorways and rooms.
+- [XC4444](https://jaycar.com.au/p/XC4444): Use a PIR sensor to detect movement instead, suitable for wider range doorways and rooms.
-- [XC3744](https://jaycar.com.au/p/XC3744) increase the volume and play louder messages.
+- [XC3744](https://jaycar.com.au/p/XC3744): Increase the volume and play louder messages.
-- [XC3748](https://jaycar.com.au/p/XC3748) use the MP3 audio player to play some tunes when people walk in.
+- [XC3748](https://jaycar.com.au/p/XC3748): Use the MP3 audio player to play some tunes when people walk in.
-- [XC3714](https://jaycar.com.au/p/XC3714) use the 8 digit display to visualise the distance between the person and the device.
+- [XC3714](https://jaycar.com.au/p/XC3714): Use the 8 digit display to visualise the distance between the person and the device.

 ## How to build